YordanGeorgiev/qto/doc/md/features_doc.md

 ### 2.2.
-Easy docker based deployment
+Easy docker based deployment ( deprecating )
+This feature is being deprecated ... yet you could quickly implement it by changing the Dockerfiles versions ..
 By following the installation instructions in the readme you can  deploy on any docker running Unix-like OS the qto application running on a docker and Ubuntu 18.04 LTS with initially loaded database and data.
-The docker deployment deploys a dev environment instance only as of v0.6.5.